 One more thing / Important to know:

-I had a chat to one of the organizers of the Nextform conference in Germany.
+I had a chat to one of the organisers of the Formnext conference in Germany.
 Euromold exhibition used to be the biggest catch-up for the Additive Manufacturing Industry in Europe.
 However, this will be different from this November onwards.
-Euromold has moved to Duesseldorf but all the big players in Additive Manufacturing will stay in Frankfurt.
+Euromold has moved to Duesseldorf but all the big player in Additive Manufacturing will stay in Frankfurt.

-NEXTFORM 17. – 20.
-November in Frankfurt – Check it out Nextform
+FORMNEXT 17. – 20.
+November in Frankfurt – Check it out Formnext